 However, this cream cheese glaze that I used on the Apple Banana Carrot bread would be wonderful.
 Just sayin.

 Kosher salt.
-I use this coarse salt in all of my baking for best results.
+I use kosher salt in all of my baking for best results.

 Milk.
 I used skim but any kind of milk will do.
 You can even use dairy free milk if you like.